peneeta/sample-bootstrap-website/README.md

 # Sample Bootstrap Website
-This is a sample project creating a simple page using default Boostrap components and styles.
+This is a tutorial project using default Boostrap components and styles.
+I completed this independently to learn HTML and Bootstrap.
-It contains an index file that is the main page structure, an images folder for images useed in the index site, and a style css file that modifies the layout of some aspects in the index file.